MLOps-essi-upc/MLOps2023Course-demo/docs/fastapi-demo.md

 We can now create a simple API.
 To do this, we create a new file called [`api.py`](../src/app/api.py) in the `src/app` directory.
 In this file, we will create a FastAPI application and three endpoints:
 - `/` will be the root endpoint, which will return a welcome message;
-- `/models` will return a list of the available models and their metrics.
-Optionally, we can use the query parameter `type` to filter the models.
+- `/models/tabular` will return a list of the available tabular models and their metrics.
+Optionally, we can use the query parameter
+  `type` to filter the models.
-- `/models/{type}` will return the prediction of the model specified in the path parameter.
+- `/predict/tabular/{type}` will return the prediction using the model specified in the path parameter.

-Since the `/models/{type}` endpoint receives a payload specifying the features of the flower, we will create a Pydantic class called `PredictPayload` to represent our payload.
+Since the `/predict/tabular/{type}` endpoint receives a payload specifying the features of the flower, we will create a Pydantic class called `PredictPayload` to represent our payload.
 This class will be located in the [`schemas.py`](../src/app/schemas.py) file.

+- `/predict/image` will return the prediction using the image model.

+Since the `/predict/image` endpoint receives a file upload, we will use the `UploadFile` class from FastAPI to represent our payload.

 In addition, we create two extra functions:
-- `construct_response` will be used as a wrapper to return the response in a standard format;
+- `file_to_image` will be a utility function that will convert the uploaded file to an image and reshape it for the model.
-- `_load_models` will be used to load the models from the `models/` directory on startup. *Note that this function is automatically called when initializing the API.
-Thus, you do not need to call it inside your endpoints.
-Just create a global variable where you store your model/s*
+- `lifespan` will be a FastAPI event handler that will be executed when the application starts and stops.
+In this case, we will load the models when the application starts and close them when the application stops.

 ## Start the server